Glendale Eye Injury and Vision Loss Lawyers

 Optic nerve damage is yet another serious injury that may cause blurred vision after a Glendale car wreck.
 The optic nerves are responsible for carrying messages from the eyes to the brain.
 An amplified pressure in the skull due to brain injury may put pressure on the optic nerves.
 Such pressure is capable of cutting off blood supply to the optic nerves and can lead to vision loss, and in some cases, complete blindness.

 Vitreous Hemorrhage Injury After a Glendale Car Accident

 Vitreous hemorrhage is another injury that may arise from a car collision, causing persons to experience blurred vision.
 The human eye contains a clear, jelly-like substance called the vitreous humor.
 At times, a head injury may cause blood vessels in the eye to bleed into the vitreous.

 It is imperative to discuss any vision changes after an auto accident with a medical professional.
 Many vision problems may be temporary, but some have the potential to result in permanent damage.
 Accordingly, any sign of vision issues after an auto accident should be addressed promptly without delay.

 Why Choose Aratta Law Firm?

-At our firm, every injured client will be in direct contact with an attorney.
+At our firm, every injured client will be in direct contact with a Glendale vision loss attorney.
 Many large corporate law firms end up transferring you to a case manager – you never speak to an attorney directly and your case becomes part of the mill.